Small Soldiers (video game): Gameplay

-Single-player

-The PS1 release of this game is a 3D, third-person shooter with tank controls.
+The game is a 3D, third-person shooter with tank controls.
 Players take the role of Archer, Emissary of the Gorgonites, as he battles against the forces of the game's antagonist, Major Chip Hazard, leader of the Commando Elite.
 You progress through small, open levels, collecting keys to progress to the next level, while defending yourself against enemies.
 The player is equipped with a rapid-fire crossbow, which can receive new ammunition types to modify gameplay.
 Players can also use turrets and vehicles, as well as summon allies in two-player mode.

 Multiplayer

 In multiplayer mode, players can play as either Archer or Chip Hazard.
 The gameplay is the same as single-player.
 For Chip Hazard his default weapon is a rapid-fire pistol, which can receive new ammunition types.

 There are two game modes in multiplayer mode; frag mode where a player must score five kills before the other player does so and flag mode; where a player must return all three flags to their base.